osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 Evaluation of a pose is now done by traversing the list of parents poses backwards, from the world frame to the parent of the final pose.

-Apropriate action must be taken when frames are not found, or circular dependencies are detected:
+Appropriate action must be taken when frames are not found, or circular dependencies are detected:

 1. Use gzerr to show a console message when the --verbose is set.
 1. Provide a default value for the pose.